Q: Where did the Honor Roll come from?

 A: The Corporation is prohibited by statute from making financial awards of any kind.

 Q: What are the Presidential Award selection criteria?
 Are certain areas more important than others?

-This year's review will focus on these new factors.
 Please take care to provide detailed and concrete information about project scope, evidence of project effectiveness, and impact on the community; and do not include descriptions of projects for which you do not have detailed and compelling information.

 Q: Who is reviewing the applications and deciding on awards?